conorfabian/CS-204-Final-Project/README.md

-# YouTube Adaptive Bitrate Streaming Analysis
+# YouTube ABR Streaming Analysis

-Analyzing YouTube's ABR streaming behavior under controlled network conditions.
+This project looks at how YouTube handles video quality when network conditions change.
+We throttle bandwidth and see how the player responds.

-**CS204 Final Project** | University of California, Riverside | Fall 2025
+CS204 Final Project - UCR Fall 2025

 ## Network Trace